Santa Maria Maggiore

 This post contains affiliate links that help keep this website running.
 By purchasing through our links, we make a small commission at no extra charge to you.
 Thank you for your support!

 The basilica displays various architectural styles, from early Christian to Baroque.
-The entire building was restored and renovated during the eighteenth century, so the facade and much of the interior dates from that period.
-Despite this, the church retains the bell tower, some mosaics and marble floors from the medieval period.
+The entire building was restored and renovated during the eighteenth century, so the facade and much of the interior date from that period.
+Despite this, the church retains the bell tower, some mosaics, and marble floors from the medieval period.
 The ceiling decoration has been preserved from the Renaissance period, while the domes and chapels belong to the Baroque era.

 The Main Altar

 The golden mosaics adorning the triumphal arch date from the 5th century and depict scenes from the early life of Christ and the Virgin Mary.

 The Legend of the Snowfall

 Legend has it that the Roman Patrician John and his wife having no heirs dedicated their possessions to the Virgin Mary.
 They prayed to Mary for a sign as to how they should dispose of their property in her honor.
 On August 5th, in the middle of the Roman Summer, snow fell during the night on the summit of the Esquiline Hill.
 This is where they decided to build the Basilica and dedicated it to Mary.
 Today, the church retains much of its original structure.
 Several additions have been added since the earthquake of 1348.

 Below the high altar in Santa Maria Maggiore, The Crypt of the Nativity or, Bethlehem Crypt is said to contain four slats of wood from the Holy Crib of the Nativity of Jesus Christ.